 But his only response was to laugh mirthlessly.
 "Ha!
-You punk kids teach me a lesson!
+You punk kids teach me a lesso?!
 Don't you know there are Proteus cells all over the world?
 Even if you took my men out, you'd still have the rest of us to deal with!"

 "And how exactly are they gonna find us?" demanded Belinda, who had a Proteus agent tangled in her Vine Whip.

-"Easy - when we blended you kids with Pokemon, we implanted a small microchip into each of you.
+"Easy.
+When we blended you kids with Pokemon, we implanted a small microchip into each of you.
 That's how we've been tracking you."

 I digested this news in silence.
 It didn't please me, but I was hardly surprised by it.
 It was just like Number 1 to do something like that, something which meant that, even if we took out him and his men, we would still have other Proteus cells to worry about.
 The only way we would be safe was to find and remove the chips in each of us, but they could be anywhere and there wasn't time for that right now.
 We had work to do.

-I pressed my hands together, but, before I could begin forming my Shadowball, I spotted something on the ground.
+I pressed my hands together, but, before I could begin forming my Shadow Ball, I spotted something on the ground.
 I gasped; it was Heather, who was still down after getting hit by the stun guns.
 Even though this was our big chance to take Proteus out, I couldn't just leave her.
 I ran towards her and dropped to my knees.

 "Heather?"
 I whispered, shaking her.
 I felt really bad, knowing it was my fault she got hit in the first place.
 "Heather, wake up!"

 To my relief, she groaned and opened her eyes.
 "Alana?"